-In part II we will do the following: Walk through the process of creation of circuitry for our device.
+In part II, we will do the following: Walk through the process of creating circuitry for our device.
 Learn how to use the selector of components for devices.
 Master the main device design tools.

 Ideation

-If you clearly understand what your device is intended for, you will come up with the list of requirements and the step-by-step development plan.
+If you clearly understand what your device is intended for, you will come up with a list of requirements and a step-by-step development plan.
 In any hardware project, you should start with the idea of the future device.
-You need to ask yourself a question: which problem should this device solve?
+You need to ask yourself a question: Which problem should this device solve?

 Simple technical requirements for our device: